approov/quickstart-ios-swift-alamofire/README.md

 ```
 $ approov registration -add ApproovShapes.ipa
 registering app ApproovShapes
-lhB30o4UMuzjDsdNicQ6QiM6cEcC4Y5k/SF72fID/Es=com.yourcompany-name.ApproovShapes-1.0[1]-5851  SDK:iOS-universal(2.6.0)
+lhB30o4UMuzjDsdNicQ6QiM6cEcC4Y5k/SF72fID/Es=com.yourcompany-name.ApproovShapes-1.0[1]-6285  SDK:iOS-universal(2.6.0)
 registration successful
 ```

 ## RUNNING THE SHAPES APP WITH APPROOV

 Install the `ApproovShapes.ipa` that you just registered on the device.
 You will need to remove the old app from the device first.
-Please note that you need to run the applicaiton with Approov SDK on a real device and not a simulator.
+Please note that you need to run the application with Approov SDK on a real device and not a simulator.
+If you are using an emulator, you will need to learn how [whitelisting](https://approov.io/docs/latest/approov-usage-documentation/#adding-a-device-security-policy) works since the simulators are not real devices and you will not be able to succesfully authenticate the app.
 If using Mac OS Catalina, simply drag the `ipa` file to the device.
 Alternatively you can select `Window`, then `Devices and Simulators` and after selecting your device click on the small `+` sign to locate the `ipa` archive you would like to install.

 ![Install IPA Xcode](readme-images/install-ipa.png)